omarSemgey/lamatics-front/README.md

 # Lamatics – E-Quiz Platform

-[Lamatics](https://lamatics.onrender.com/) is a full-stack e-quiz platform designed to connect teachers with their students in a simple, efficient, and scalable way.
-It enables teachers to create and manage quizzes while allowing students to take assessments and track their academic progress over time.
+[Lamatics](https://lamatics.onrender.com/) is a full-stack e-quiz platform designed to connect teachers with their students in a simple and efficient way.
+It enables teachers to create and manage quizzes while allowing students to track their academic progress over time.

-The platform focuses on ease of use, performance, and real-world classroom needs, making digital assessments more accessible and organized.
+Lamatics focuses on ease of use, performance, and real-world classroom needs, making digital assessments more accessible and organized.

 ## 🚀 Features